Church of England paves way for women bishops in 2014

 The new recommendations would create an independent official who can intervene when traditionalist parishes complain about women bishops' authority, and guidelines for parishes whose congregations reject women's ministry.

-Those in favour of the plans were warned not to "open the champagne bottles" just yet as there were still major issues to be resolved.
+Those in favor of the plans were warned not to "open the champagne bottles" just yet as there were still major issues to be resolved.

 Prime Minister David Cameron told parliament: "I strongly support women bishops and hope the Church of England takes this key step to ensure its place as a modern Church in touch with our society."